BDSwiss vs Bell Direct, Updated for 2026

 The minimum deposit for Bell Direct is $100.

-Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both BDSwiss and Bell Direct are a good choice.
+Depending on your current situation, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both BDSwiss and Bell Direct are a good option.

 BDSwiss vs Bell Direct - Regulation And Licencing In More Detail